Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inject_source_sources_no** [ Type: *int* ]

-	How many artifial sources to inject radially around the target location.
+	How many artificial sources to inject radially around the target location.